letsila/slim3-jwt-auth-example/README.md

 php -S 0.0.0.0:8080 -t public public/index.php
 ```

-* You are ready to sent requests to the server.
+* You are ready to send requests to the server.
 Check /tests/Functional/RoutesTest.php to see what you can do.

 ## Routes
 Two routes were created: